cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 VPC[0].
 Now, someone with leaked credentials could not access the data from the internet, but only within the VPC, which would be enough for us.

+1. **File Storage for Data (e.g., Backups or Sensitive Information):**
+    - In this use case, the user utilizes binding credentials to upload, delete, or download data via the API.

+2. **"Anonymous" Access for Web Files in Web Hosting:**
+    - In Use Case 2, the user uploads data via the API, generates a pre-signed URL, and publishes this on the website.
+      End-users can then access the image, PDF attachment, or similar files for a specified time period.
+    - Due to general AWS account policies, public S3 buckets are blocked, and all created buckets within the AWS accounts are set to private.

+In Use Case 1, a proof-of-concept was developed where an IAM user has a condition limiting access exclusively to the VPC.
+With this setup, even if credentials were leaked, the data could not be accessed from the internet, but only from within the VPC, which meets customer's security requirements.
-Unfortunately, any generated pre-signed URLs would not work, because the access is also limited by the VPC condition but there is an investigation in progress.

-The solution will probably be to create different plans to create buckets based on the uses cases and different IAM policies for that.
+Unfortunately, any generated pre-signed URLs would not work, as access is also restricted by the VPC condition.
+However, an investigation is currently in progress to find a solution.
+It will likely involve creating different plans for bucket creation based on the use cases, along with distinct IAM policies tailored for each scenario.

-> Note: None of the tested solutions where the result was successful worked without enabling the VPC endpoint.
+> Note: None of the tested solutions that resulted in success worked without enabling the VPC endpoint.

-### Breakdown
+### Breakdown of the Use Cases

+#### Use Case 1: File Storage for Data (e.g., Backups or Sensitive Information)

-After reading the explanation it seems logic to think as a valid solution to add a statement to the IAM policy or the bucket policy that denies all S3 actions unless they are accessed via the specified VPC.
+After reviewing the use case number one and the customer requirements, it seems logical to consider a valid solution would be to add a statement to the IAM policy or the bucket policy that denies all S3 actions unless they are accessed via the specified VPC.

-Example 1 - Policy statement for the IAM User that denies all S3 actions unless they are accessed via the specified VPC:
+Example 1 - Policy statement for the IAM User: This statement denies all S3 actions unless accessed via the specified
+VPC:

 ```json
 {